 In 2021, the City installed infrastructure to support development of the area.
-The Phase 1 infrastructure will support an ongoing 50-unit LIHTC housing project, 40 additional single/two-family housing lots, and a 6-acre parcel for multi-family residential projects.
+A 50-unit LIHTC housing project and 3 single-family units have been built to date.
+Thirty-eight (38) single/two-family housing lots remain available, as well as a 6-acre parcel for multifamily residential projects.

 The first phase of this development has the potential to accommodate up to 170 housing units based upon average density considerations.
 This will provide opportunity to private developers and the Lexington Housing Authority.
-In 2023, the City will promote housing development for the area.
+In 2024, the City will promote housing development for the area.

-Action Responsible Party Timeframe Cost Market housing lots City, CDA Jan-Dec Variable Support private and speculative housing construction activities Private Developers and Builders, City, CDA, LHA, Jan-Dec Variable Local Partners
+Action Responsible Party Timeframe Cost Market housing lots City, CDA Jan-Dec Variable Support private and speculative housing Private Developers and Jan-Dec Variable construction activities Builders, City, CDA, LHA, Local Partners